 Thanks for sharing Kelly-best wishes with your knee and your future plans!

-Editor note:click here for another related blog post on how celiac can help improve you awareness of proper nutrition and thus your diet.
+Editor note: Read this article about how celiac can help improve you awareness of proper nutrition and thus your diet.